 Okay, now we’ve hyped up how great having the Instagram badge is – but what if you’ve requested verification several times, and for whatever reason, the Instagram moderators just don’t think your account merits a blue check?

-On the other hand, the main point of Instagram verification is to prove that your account is authentic and to tell potential followers that yes, it’s really you.
+On the other hand, the main point of Instagram verification is to prove that your account is authentic and to tell potential followers that it’s really you.
 In that case, there are other measures you can take to prove you’re legit.

 Easy ways of branding your Instagram account include starting new hashtags related to you or your products and repeatedly using the same filter on each image post.

-When combined, all these techniques will show potential followers that your account is authentic, even if you don’t have some fancy blue check.
+When combined, these techniques will show potential followers that your account is authentic, even if you don’t have some fancy blue check.

 To improve your post engagement on Instagram, we recommend these 23 Tips to Massively Increase Instagram Engagement.